liberetech/.github/.github/ISSUE_TEMPLATE/epic.md

+---
+name: Epic
+about: Create an Epic to be considered the "parent" issue of a body of work.
+title: " "
+labels: epic
+assignees: ''

+---

 ## Context

 Describe the context of the epic: which problem is solving, which features is implementing, why it's needed, etc.